Magic Kingdom Christmas Holiday Events

 TheMouseForLess Magic Kingdom Tips

-Mickey Get into the holiday spirit.
+Get into the holiday spirit.
 Wear that holiday sweater to the park.
 Guests have even been know to string strollers (and themselves) with battery operated holiday lights.
-You can even find Mickey ear hats in the park that light up.
+You can even find Mickey ear hats and Minnie headbands in the park.
 Lots of fun holiday attire is available in park merchandise shops.

-Mickey Take the time to check out all of the beautiful Christmas decorations and live afternoon holiday entertainment on Main Street USA.
+Take the time to check out all of the beautiful Christmas decorations and live afternoon holiday entertainment on Main Street USA.
 Town Square offers a wonderful photo op with life-size wooden toy soldiers.
 Plus, following the taping of the Christmas parade a giant tree is erected in Town Square.
 The Emporium has fantastic holiday-themed windows and the hub area is filled beautiful poinsettia trees.
 The popular Main Street U.S.A. quartet, The Dapper Dans, add holiday songs to their repertoire.
-The Main Street Trolley Show also gets a holiday makeover as performers in green and red attire perform holiday songs and the trolley car is decked out in garland, ornaments and bows.
+The Main Street Trolley Show also gets a holiday makeover.
+Performers wear green and red attire and perform holiday songs.
+In addition, the trolley car is decked out in garland, ornaments and bows.

-Mickey Stop by the Ye Olde Christmas Shoppe in Liberty Square for all of your tree decorating needs, especially if you must have a Disney theme!
+Stop by the Ye Olde Christmas Shoppe in Liberty Square for all of your tree decorating needs.
+This is especially if you must have a Disney theme!
 Pickup a personalized Christmas ornament to commemorate your trip.
-Plus, during the holiday season, one lucky family will be chosen each day to decorate the Magical Moments Christmas tree at Ye Olde Christmas Shoppe.
-You can see a video of one family decorating the tree on YouTube.

-Mickey If you’ll be visiting the Magic Kingdom during the approximately two weeks between when Mickey’s Very Merry Christmas party ends and New Year’s Eve, don’t overlook special shows such as A Totally Tomorrowland Christmas (Tomorrowland Stage) and Celebrate the Season (Castle Stage).
+If you’ll be visiting the Magic Kingdom during the approximately two weeks between when Mickey’s Very Merry Christmas party ends and New Year’s Eve, don’t overlook special shows such as A Totally Tomorrowland Christmas and Celebrate the Season.
 These shows are available to the general public for two weeks only.
-“Celebrate the Season” takes place on the Castle Stage and is the more popular of the two shows with its classic Disney characters (Mickey, Minnie, Donald, Goofy, Chip, Dale), a salute to “The Nutcracker” and sing-along format.
+“Celebrate the Season” takes place on the Castle Stage.
+It is the more popular of the two shows with its classic Disney characters (Mickey, Minnie, Donald, Goofy, Chip, Dale).
+It includes a salute to “The Nutcracker” and a sing-along format.
 You’ll want to arrive early to get a spot for that one.
 A Totally Tomorrowland Christmas, a high energy Christmas bash with Buzz Lightyear, Mike Wazowski, Stitch, dancers and singers.
 Check the times guide for times throughout the afternoon and evening.

-Mickey Those wishing to view Minnie’s Wonderful Christmastime fireworks from outside the parks during MVMCP nights can do so from the observation deck on the 4th floor of the Contemporary Resort, from the beaches (piped in music) of the Polynesian Village Resort, from the marina dock (piped in music) at the Grand Floridian Resort and from Transportation and Ticket Center along the walkway to Ferry loading area (breathtaking free views with piped in music), as well as restaurants such as California Grill and Narcoossee’s or, for larger groups, one of the private Magic Kingdom fireworks cruises.
+Those wishing to view Minnie’s Wonderful Christmastime fireworks from outside the parks during MVMCP nights can do so from the observation deck on the 4th floor of the Contemporary Resort, from the beaches (piped in music) of the Polynesian Village Resort, from the marina dock (piped in music) at the Grand Floridian Resort and from Transportation and Ticket Center along the walkway to Ferry loading area (breathtaking free views with piped in music).
+You can also see the show from restaurants such as California Grill and Narcoossee’s.
+For larger groups, consider one of the private Magic Kingdom fireworks cruises.